Turbo Electric Oil Feed and Scavenge Pumps

 History...Dry Sump Wet Sump

-RB Racing has, for more that 28 years, engineered out solutions for turbo oil feed and scavenge systems.
+RB Racing has, for nearly 40 years, engineered out solutions for turbo oil feed and scavenge systems.
 Early SOHC Hondas had the pen-ultimate dry sump systems that were bullet-proof.
 Later on, all the motorcycle engines went wet sump which mixed up clutches, transmissions and everything in the same oil bath.
 Harleys remained dry-sump systems but, with roller bearing crankshafts, were low pressure designs with lousy dry sump capability and leaking check balls that routinely filled the lower end with oil.

 Hondas, with their plain bearings, had excellent oil pressure and you could not kill the turbos due to the superb design of their dry sump oil systems.
 Oil pressure bypass and back-flow valves were incorporated in the design.
 We still see 30 year old CB750 SOHC Hondas running around.
 Early Kawasaki and Suzukis had roller bearing cranks and had problematic turbo feed and drain problems due to low oil pressures and a propensity to send debris to the turbocharger bearings.
 This lead us to separate electric oil feed systems.